 In the past, I've analyzed the selection of books that I was required to read in school, and I've expressed my frustrations with it--primarily with the lack of diversity in both the authors and the main characters.
 That led me to write this post, where I shared some classics I enjoyed that are by non-White-and-male authors.

 Since then, I've had the chance to read many more classics on my own.
-So today, I thought I'd create my ideal list of classics for students to read while in school.
-The main rule for this list is that I'm not allowed to include any author more than once (not even Shakespeare!), because the lack of diversity in English literature curriculum is even worse when you consider how many of the authors are repeats.
+Today, I thought I'd create my ideal list of classics for students to read while in school.
+The main rule for this list is that I'm not allowed to include any author more than once, because the lack of diversity in English literature curriculum is even worse when you consider how many of the authors are repeats.
 Books that I was required to read anytime from elementary school through my English BA are marked with an asterisk.